mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 ---

-Political conservatives have been attacking people's access to birth control and limiting sex education through legislation for decades now, advocating abstinence as the only option.
-You only have to look at the proposed defunding of Planned Parenthood or the abortion legislation in Texas (and several other states) which is obviously designed to limit access, not improve safety as they claim.
+Political conservatives have been attacking access to birth control and limiting sex education through legislation for decades now, advocating abstinence as the only option.
+You only have to look at the recently proposed defunding of Planned Parenthood or the abortion legislation in Texas (and several other states) which is obviously designed to limit access, not improve safety as they claim.

 The following quote had me laughing out loud while also thinking "what a stupid double standard."